XML-Travelgate/serilog-sinks-googlecloudpubsub/README.md

 # Google PubSub Authentication

 It is used the authentication specified by the [Google.Pubsub.V1] (https://github.com/GoogleCloudPlatform/google-cloud-dotnet/tree/master/apis/Google.Pubsub.V1) package.
-Please refer to its documentation to se how it works.
+Please refer to its documentation to see how it works.

 The most common method to authenticate is to define the environment variable GOOGLE_APPLICATION_CREDENTIALS to be the location of the key (a .json file).
 This environment variable can be set for a machine, for a user or also can be set into code (for the process).